About Me

 My Approach

 I am also passionate about mentoring psychologists-in-training.
 I provide pro bono therapy and clinical supervision for psychology graduate students.
-I also consult with several practices in the area to provide assessment supervision to post-doc and early career psychologists.
+I also consult with several practices in the area to provide assessment supervision to post-doctoral and early career psychologists.

 My Background